smudge/decks/railsconf-2022/slides.md

 the new personas framework powered by factories.

-And we could've stopped there, but we're not done crossing out this list!
+And we could've stopped there, right?
+Like, we had this thing working end-to-end.
+But we're not done crossing out this list, so we decided to keep going.
 -->

 ---